kavia-common/stock-growth-analyzer-221696-221706/stock_growth_frontend/README.md

   "universe": "NASDAQ"
 }
 ```
 and logs the response or any error details to the console.
+If you see "Failed to fetch", double-check:
+- REACT_APP_BACKEND_URL uses HTTPS and the correct host:port
+- Backend CORS includes your frontend origin exactly
+- No HTTP/HTTPS scheme mismatch

 ## Usage